wp-plugins/spam-free-wordpress/readme.txt

 == Installation ==

+Update 3-26-2012: Support requests on the WordPress.org forum will no longer be answered.
+All requests for support should be made at the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.

 = Proper Installation Example =

 If Spam Free Wordpress is installed correctly there will be a "Password:" field on the comment form.
 An example can be viewed using the Screenshots tab above, or for a live example visit [Spam Free Wordpress](http://www.toddlahman.com/spam-free-wordpress/).